scaife-viewer/scaife-viewer/README.md

 For Heroku deployments, this is currently accomplished by preparing a tarball made available via `$CTS_TARBALL_URL` and downloading and uncompressing the tarball using `bin/fetch_cts_tarball.sh`.

+## Build / Deploy Pipeline

+The production instance of the application is built using [GitHub Actions](https://github.com/features/actions)